califano-lab/HCMI-single-nuclei/tumor-model-analysis/README.md

 -`Extended-Data-Figure-6a.ipynb` and `Extended-Data-Figure-7a.ipynb`: summarize the % of malignant cells in each tumor for Glioblastoma (**Extended Data Figure 6a**) and Pancreatic Cancer (**Extended Data Figure 7a**), respectively

-- `Extended-Data-Figure-6b.ipynb`, `Extended-Data-Figure-7c.ipynb` and `Extended-Data-Figure-8a.ipynb`: compute differential pathway enrichment analysis and corresponding visualizations for Glioblastoma (**Extended Data Figure 6b**), Pancreatic (**Extended Data Figure 7c**) and Colorectal Cancer (**Extended Data Figure 8a**).
+-`Extended-Data-Figure-6b.ipynb`, `Extended-Data-Figure-7c.ipynb` and `Extended-Data-Figure-8a.ipynb`: compute differential pathway enrichment analysis and corresponding visualizations for Glioblastoma (**Extended Data Figure 6b**), Pancreatic (**Extended Data Figure 7c**) and Colorectal Cancer (**Extended Data Figure 8a**).

-- `Extended-Data-Figure-7d.ipynb`: a demonstration notebook highlighting different cellular populations within the PAAD tumor microenvironment.
+-`Extended-Data-Figure-7d.ipynb`: a demonstration notebook highlighting different cellular populations within the PAAD tumor microenvironment.

-- `Extended-Data-Figure-8b-8c.ipynb`: illustrates epithelial state annotation in COAD pairs using gene expression signatures from [Joanito et al., 2022](https://www.nature.com/articles/s41588-022-01100-4), and outlines the generation of **Extended Data Fig. 8b** and **8c**.
+-`Extended-Data-Figure-8b-8c.ipynb`: illustrates epithelial state annotation in COAD pairs using gene expression signatures from [Joanito et al., 2022](https://www.nature.com/articles/s41588-022-01100-4), and outlines the generation of **Extended Data Fig. 8b** and **8c**.

-- `Demo-one-tumor-model-pair-qc-annotation.ipynb`: provides an example of a standard snRNA-seq preprocessing workflow, including quality control-based cell filtering, graph-based clustering, and cell annotation using singleR.
+-`Demo-one-tumor-model-pair-qc-annotation.ipynb`: provides an example of a standard snRNA-seq preprocessing workflow, including quality control-based cell filtering, graph-based clustering, and cell annotation using singleR.